Spinal Discs Explained: Structure, Function & Care

 The Anterior Longitudinal Ligament (ALL)

 The ALL connects the vertebral bodies along the front of the spine.
 It runs from the axis (C2) to the sacral base (S1), attaching firmly to each intervertebral disc.
-This ligament serves as a protective barrier for the discs and provides structural support to the spine.
+This ligament serves as a protective barrier for the discs and provides structural care to the spine.
 It is narrow at the top (near the cervical spine) and widens as it descends to the lumbar region.

-The ALL plays a multifaceted role in spinal health and stability, including:
+Functions of the ALL: The ALL plays a multifaceted role in spinal health and stability, including:

 • Providing Stability: Limits excessive spinal extension and maintains the alignment of the vertebrae.